Some individual productivity practices translate well to team productivity

 However, team productivity goes beyond just a translation of individual productivity practices.

-- Watching the work product, not the workers;
+- Optimise for flow by watching the work product, not the workers;

 - Frequent integration